mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 .. image:: /images/en/Introduction_to_animation_06.png

 We can make it animatable by adding a frame to the timeline. |mouseright| a frame in the timeline to get a context menu.
-Choose New Frame
+Choose :guilabel:`New Frame`.

 .. image:: /images/en/Introduction_to_animation_07.png